mrismanaziz/Reforestation/README.md

-## What do you call a fake noodle?
-An impasta.
+## You can't run through a camp site.
+You can only ran, because it's past tents.